ericrector/Room-Logger/README.md

 ## Why

 The reason for this project is two-fold.
-First and main is I found that mold was forming in the corners of my bedroom in a new flat that I am renting and I wanted to find the cause.
+First and main reason is, is that I found that mold was forming in the corners of my bedroom in a new flat that I am renting and I wanted to find the cause.
 To do this I would have to track the room temperature and humididy.
-After analying the data you can determine is you have heat more, air the room more or if there moisture coming thought the wall.
+After analysing the data I could determine is I would have heat more, air the room more or if there moisture coming thought the wall.

-Second is I love programming and automation so I thought this would be a great change to combined them all together to produce a usefull soultion.
+Second is that I love programming, learing new tech and automation so I thought this would be a great change to combined them all together to produce a usefull soultion.

 ## Prereqs

 To get things running you need Java, Maven and Docker.
-Which version.... this topic always sucks.
+Which version ??? this topic always sucks.
 I have gone through so many tutoial and they never work because my version is newer than the versions used when the tutioial was written.
 I don't really have a solution other that you should know a bit of:

 - Java
 - Maven